camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 If you choose to create an account through the social sign up buttons, you'll be redirected to Console directly.

-## Log in to your Camunda Cloud account
+## Log in to your Camunda Platform 8 account

 ### Visit [https://camunda.io](https://camunda.io)